yogimogi/yodf/README.md

 ## A 'Hello, World!' forward mode autodiff library.

 This library with around 500 lines of code is meant as an illustration of how forward mode autodiff can possibly be implemented.
-It lets you compute the value and the derivative of a function where function is expressed as a computational flow using the primitives provided by the library.
+It lets you compute the value and the derivative of a function which is expressed as a computational flow using the primitives provided by the library.
 Interface of the library is very similar to Tensorflow 1.15.
-All the samples provided in _examples_ folder can very well be run if you do **import tensorflow as tf** as opposed to **import yodf as tf**
+All the samples provided in _examples_ folder can very well be run if you do **import tensorflow as tf** as opposed to **import yodf as tf** It supports following operations { "add", "subtract", "divide", "multiply", "pow", "sin", "cos", "log", "exp", "matmul", "sigmoid", "reduce_mean", "reduce_sum" }.

 ### Installation